njitacm/jerseyctf-2021-challenges/.github/contributing.md

 # Contributing

-* Your one stop spot for Contributing!
+* Your one stop shop for contributing!

 ---
 ## How to Contribute